ebola-crowdsource/genomics/How-to-contribute.md

 ## ask for help!

-If you have your data at some publicly available URL, and you are unable/confident to follow the steps above, we'll be happy to upload the data for you: just send and email to ehec@ohnosequences.com or send a message to any of [@ehec_data](http://twitter.com/ehec_data), [@marina_manrique](http://twitter.com/marina_manrique), [@eparejatobes](http://twitter.com/eparejatobes)
+If you have your data at some publicly available URL, and you are unable/confident to follow the steps above, we'll be happy to upload the data for you: just send an email.